overtrue/phplint/docs/architecture/output.md

 - `ConsoleOutput` print results to the standard output
 - `JsonOutput` print results on JSON format to a file (default to standard output)
 - `JunitOutput` print results on Junit format to a file (default to standard output)
+- `CheckstyleOutput` print results on Checkstyle format to a file (default to standard output)
+- `SarifOutput` print results on SARIF format to a file (default to standard output)

 ## UML Diagram